blenq/pagio/pagio/docs/stmt_caching.rst

 When the cache is full, the least recent item is removed from the cache.
 If that statement is prepared on the server it is marked for closure by the pagio library.
+The actual
-The actual close command will be sent to the server, when a following query statement is executed, to prevent multiple roundtrips.
+Close command will be sent to the server, when a following query statement is executed, to prevent multiple roundtrips.

-When a server side statement causes an error, it will be marked for closure as well.
+If PostgreSQL returns an error when executing a prepared statement, then the statement will be marked for closure as well.

 Things to keep in mind
 ----------------------